-We continue to respond to security risks associated with running activities for high profile and politically exposed people by doing risk analysis on an activity by activity basis.
+We continue to respond to security risks associated with running activities for high profile and politically exposed people by doing risk analysis on an activity-by-activity basis.
 This informs decision-making about the continuation of projects, destinations and locations, travel options and need for additional security measures.
-Following the shocking murder of Sir David Amess, then a Trustee, at a constituency event, the Executive Committee commissioned a review of CPA UK's approach, while noting it believed that the existing model was robust.
-The Review, including consultation with House authorities and colleagues, provided reassurance on this count, as well as a reminder of the seriousness with which the issue needs to be approached.

 CPA UK is conscious of the environmental impact of its work and takes steps to reduce and mitigate this.
-The continued use of virtual and hybrid meetings and event technology is part of this plan.
+The continued use of virtual and hybrid meetings is part of this effort.

 CPA UK is dependent on core funding from Parliament, which has to take into account other demands on public funding and future funding priorities.
 CPA UK works to the financial memorandum agreed with our Budget Holders in both Houses and maintains regular and positive interaction with them.
 The most recent Internal Audit of CPA UK carried out by the House of Lords in 2020 reached the most positive available level, "substantial assurance", about the management of the key risks and internal controls associated with the parliamentary grant-in-aid funding.
 As a membership organisation with a strong relationship with its Trustees and wider membership, CPA UK's reputation is of paramount importance.
-Throughout the pandemic and beyond, we have continued to deliver a full, relevant and engaging programme of work using a robust framework of monitoring and evaluation and continuous improvement.
+We have once again delivered a full, relevant and engaging programme of work supported by robust monitoring and evaluation and continuous improvement.